-And also, zips of designer clothes will have their brand name or logo inscribed on it.
+And also, zips of quality clothes will have their brand name or logo inscribed on it.

 6. Incorrect logos.

-One thing is for sure, counterfeit companies will always try to fake re-known brands and good enough, we know the logos of these brands and how they clearly look.
+One thing is for sure, fake companies will always try to copy re-known brands and good enough, we know the logos of these brands and how they clearly look.
 So, if on one of the clothes you purchased has logo problems, please doubt its originality.

 7. Fake manufacturers.

 ‘Made in China’ has been a clearly known giveaway.
 Many counterfeits are made in China and Asian countries that are known for exploiting the labor force in the aim of producing shoddy and mass items for sale while European and American companies are known for original products.